MaratMir/DiskArcher-backup-utility/README.md

 As a result of the project build, only one .exe file is produced, no any .dlls or other files are built.
 This .exe relies of MS VC redistributables and usual Windows dlls.

+TODO:
-As it is a quite old project, currently there is a mix of coding styles.
-So,
+  Style: As it is a quite old project, currently there is a mix of coding styles.
+So:
-  TODO: - Get rid of the Hungarian notation;
+    - Get rid of the Hungarian notation;
-        - Use 2 spaces instead of tabs.
+    - Use 2 spaces instead of tabs;
+    - Use namespaces.
+  Libraries:
+    - Migrate to std::vector etc. from MFC collections (CList etc.);
+    - Migrate to std::wstring? from MFC CString.